AetherCollective/Parsec-Remote-Launcher/README.md

 1. Download the [latest version](https://github.com/BetaLeaf/Parsec-Remote-Launcher/releases/latest) from the Releases section.
 2. Modify the included .ini file to meet your needs.
 3. Make a shortcut of the exe to your desktop and modify the shortcut to include the remote path of the application you want to launch.
+4. On the host computer, launch C:\Program Files\Parsec\parsecd.exe (or C:\Program Files (x86)\Parsec\parsecd.exe on 64-bit) and log into Parsec.
+Make sure you save your login details.
+5. Launch your shortcut and enjoy!

 ##### Examples:
 ```"Parsec Remote Launcher.exe" "C:\Program Files\Steam\Steam.exe -applaunch 570" (launches Dota 2)```